All Episodes

 But I don't know if that's true.

-Um, I don't know from my perspective, there could be a couple of things.
+From my perspective, there could be a couple of things.

 Let me give you the Brexit analogy.

-And I know from somebody that was very close to Prime Minister Cameron, even the day of the vote, and as the vote, even into the night when the results were beginning to come in, Prime Minister Cameron, remember his career ended over this.
+And I know from somebody that was very close to Prime Minister Cameron, even the day of the vote and as the vote, even into the night when the results were beginning to come in, Prime Minister Cameron, remember his career ended over this, he thought he was going to win by five, not leave.

 It ended up being every poll was wrong.

-They never picked up the nationalist populist anger that existed being part of the EU and Great Britain.
+They never picked up the nationalist, populist anger that existed being part of the EU and Great Britain.

 And do I think it's a possibility it could happen here?